securityfirst/tent-content/contents_en/travel/kidnapping/expert/first-steps.md

 *   Contacting next of kin.

-Failure to do this quickly can damage the relationship of trust, particularly if family hear the news through the media.
+Failure to do this quickly can damage the relationship of trust, particularly if news is published first in the media.

 *Lack of trust makes crisis management much harder.*